patrickjuchli/basic-ftp/README.md

 `closed`

-True if the client has been closed, either by the user or by an error.
+True if the client is not connected to a server.
+You can reconnect with `access`.

 `access(options): Promise<FTPResponse>`